Loyola University New Orleans: Student housing

 The university requires all students from outside the metropolitan New Orleans area to live on campus their first two years.
 Housing options include four on-campus residence halls for students: Biever Hall, Buddig Hall, Carrollton Hall, and Cabra Hall.
 Biever and Buddig hall are primarily reserved for freshmen and underclassmen male and female students, respectively.
 Carrollton and Cabra Halls are for upperclassmen students, offering suite and apartment-style living.
 The Department of Residential Life manages the Residence Halls, and provides programming aimed at building community within the residence halls.
 The Residence Hall Association, made up of residential students, serves as a representative for students to the administration and also allocates funding to student-run projects and activities.

 University Honors Suite

-The Honors suite is located on the first floor of the J. Edgar and Louise S. Monroe Library and includes the "Castle," where its conference table is available for meetings, Quiz Bowl practice and homework; and the "Tower" lounge, designed for study, discussion and the occasional nap.
+The Honors Suite is located on the first floor of the J. Edgar and Louise S. Monroe Library and includes the "Castle," where its conference table is available for meetings, Quiz Bowl practice and homework; and the "Tower" lounge, designed for study, discussion and the occasional nap.
 Both areas afford free access to the Honors printer, and are available to Honors students during all library hours.
-The University Honors program has doubled in size under the directorship of Dr. Naomi Yavneh Klos, who is currently the president of the National Collegiate Honors Council and chair of the Association of Jesuit Colleges and Universities Honors Consortium.
+The University Honors program has doubled in size under the directorship of Naomi Yavneh Klos, who is currently the president of the National Collegiate Honors Council and chair of the Association of Jesuit Colleges and Universities Honors Consortium.